 Building a production-ready system encompasses dealing with different challenges.
 Potential solutions could be -

-It begins with gathering as well as preparing data that is specific to the task.
+It begins with gathering and preparing data that is specific to the task.
 It could be annotated examples of summarization datasets or question-answer pairs.
 Techniques like retrieval-augmented language modeling (REALM) can then be used.
 These techniques are used by the model for integrating the retrieved documents into its responses.
 This usually means changing the training methods or architecture of the model to improve its way of handling context from retrieved documents.

 Retrieval-Augmented Fine-Tuning (RAFT) can also be used for blending RAG's strengths with fine-tuning.
 It lets the model learn domain-specific knowledge and more about ways of effectively retrieving and using external information.